qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 For coordinates, click the |delta| buttons to the left of the :guilabel:`x` or :guilabel:`y` text boxes (or press :kbd:`Shift + x` or :kbd:`Shift + y`) to toggle relative coordinates to the previous vertex.
-With theses option on, coordinates measurement will consider the last vertex to be the x and y axes origin.
+With these options on, coordinates measurement will consider the last vertex to be the x and y axes origin.